 10. Sony (Best Phone Brands)

 For a while now, Sony has been caught in a rut.
 With the latest range of Xperia 10 tablets, though, and the Xperia 1 flagship, it’s looking at improving it.
-The cell phones are definitely head-turning, with excessively big screens.
+The cell phones are definitely head-turning, with massive screens.

 Sony Xperia 10